 The soy sauce and olive oil infuse a savory flavor into the sprouts while they marinate.
 And the combination of the two creates a balanced dish.

-how to make maple balsamic Brussel sprouts
+how to make maple balsamic Brussels sprouts

 STEP 1: Prep the Brussel sprouts.
 Wash them and pat them dry with paper towels.